 Another alternative is to buy gelatin from specific halal gelatin producers.
 These gelatins can be made from cows sacrificed to Allah or plants without any pork contamination.
 Halal gelatin products are limited but continually being researched.

 For order booking of Halal Gelatin Contact Halal Gelatin.
-We are one of the leading manufacturer of Halal Gelatin Pakistan.
+We are one of the leading manufacturer of Halal Gelatin in Pakistan.
+We supply gelatin not only in Pakistan but around the globe like Iran, Malaysia, Indonesia, Turkey and Germany.